mahmoudProj/Projects/README.md

-# Projects
-These are a collection of my recent projects that I have coded.
+Thank you for visiting my GitHub!
+This is a collection of projects that I have created to show examples of work I have done in the past.
+Each folder will contain a README explaining what the program does.